 Step 5: Go Online

 In today’s digital world, finding records is much easier than it used to be, so create an account with Ancestry.com or FamilySearch.org, just to see what you can find out.
 It may be enough to hook you – yes, it’s that much fun!
-A word of caution though: the internet is also filled with a lot of incorrect information, so before you add things to your family tree, make sure it’s coming from a reputable source.
+A word of caution though: the internet is also filled with a lot of incorrect information, so before you add things to your family tree about your Swedish ancestors, make sure it’s coming from a reputable source.

 Step 6: Visit a Repository

-The current state of the world has changed in the last few weeks, but my hope is that soon it will be possible to visit all of our wonderful repositories again.
+During 2020-2021, it was hard to visit certain public places.
+But now it is possible to visit all of our wonderful repositories again.
 That means all of those libraries, museums, and family history archives where so much of the world’s information is kept.
 The internet holds a treasure trove of information, but it’s estimated that only about 2% of what is available has been scanned thus far.
 Translation?
-You’ll likely need to visit an archive at some point.
+You’ll likely need to visit an archive at some point to find out more about your Swedish ancestors.

 If you don’t live in the area where your research subject lived, know that most repositories offer scanning & copy services that you can take advantage of in exchange for a small fee.
 You can also hire a local genealogist to retrieve information for you (visit the Association of Professional Genealogists to find one).
 Don’t overlook the local archives as they may have resources you never knew existed!